HelpDesk automated workflows - overview video

 A workflow is a set of conditions that, when met, trigger one or more actions in your HelpDesk license.
-HelpDesk automated workflows are designed to help you with everyday, repetitive tasks and speed up your work.
+Workflows are designed to help you with everyday, repetitive tasks and speed up your work.
 They’re easy to use and intuitive no matter how technologically advanced you are.

-Automated workflows provided by HelpDesk can lower the time spent on managing tickets.
+Workflows provided by HelpDesk can lower the time spent on managing tickets.
 They allow you to respond faster and more precisely to customer requests.
-Also, workflows reduce errors caused by the human element and allow you to focus on challenging topics where the support of a real agent is needed.
+Also, operational flows reduce errors caused by the human element and allow you to focus on challenging topics where the support of a real agent is needed.

 Think about the tasks you’d like to automate as part of your ticketing work to get a job done.
 Write down the steps you need to take and proceed to workflow planning.

-Automated workflows are triggered whenever there’s a change to a ticket, including ticket creation.
-After each change, the conditions of the automated workflow are analyzed again, and when those conditions are met, workflow actions are executed.
+Workflows are triggered whenever there’s a change to a ticket, including ticket creation.
+After each change, the conditions of the flow are analyzed again, and when those conditions are met, operational flow actions are executed.

-To find the workflows, go to the “Settings” section, and choose the category “Automated workflows.”
+To find the workflows, go to the “Automations” section, and choose the category “Workflows.”

-In the automated workflows dashboard, you can find a list of your enabled and disabled workflows.
-Here you can add, enable, disable, and manage workflows, i.e., edit, duplicate, or delete them.
+In the workflows dashboard, you can find a list of your enabled and disabled flows.
+Here you can add, enable, disable, and manage flows, i.e., edit, duplicate, or delete them.

 Single workflow view